 Australia is the largest supplier of iron ore into the seaborne export market.
-Due to its large reserves, a robust iron ore industry has evolved that is dominated by three major producers; BHP Billiton, FMG and Rio Tinto.
+It is dominated by three major producers; BHP Billiton, FMG and Rio Tinto who account for 87% of total ore produced.
 Australia's mining costs are the second lowest worldwide due to a combination of large scale operations that afford economies of scale, high grade material that requires little to no beneficiation, and owner-operated infrastructure.
-We estimate average Australian free-on-board (FOB) costs unadjusted for grade or moisture at US$21.64/tonne for 2017, marginally higher than in 2016 due to higher fuel prices and strip ratios edging up.
-Costs are expected to rise gradually over the next few years but will remain low with most internal cost cutting initiatives, sustainable.
+We are forecasting a small rise in C1 costs to US$16.70 in 2018 mainly due to higher fuel prices but these will be largely offset by ongoing productivity gains as automation on sites is extended.
+Total cash costs are expected to rise again due to higher royalty and freight charges.
+While costs will rise gradually over the next few years they will remain low with most internal cost cutting initiatives, sustainable.